 Visit Uluru (Nearby Hotels)

-Alice Springs Desert Park (Nearby Hotels)
+Spot Wildlife in Alice Springs Desert Park (Nearby Hotels)

 Alice Springs Desert Park is considered by many to be the best wildlife park in the Outback, showcasing lots of Central Australia’s plants and animals through three different desert habitats.
 You’ll be able to check out the dingoes, emus and kangaroos, who just might try to untie your shoelaces if you stand in one place for too long.
 There are also free-flying bird demonstrations, with birds of prey that swoop down from the sky.
 Don’t miss the Nocturnal House where you can discover some of the rare creatures that you aren’t likely to see in the wild, like the spinifex-hopping mouse, the southern marsupial mole and the bilby.

-A Helicopter Flight Over Kakadu National Park (Nearby Hotels)
+Take a Helicopter Flight Over Kakadu National Park (Nearby Hotels)

 Kakadu National Park is a UNESCO World Heritage Site and a biodiverse wonderland, home to about a fifth of all the nation’s animals, including some 10,000 crocodiles, including both salties and freshwater crocs.
 Other wildlife highlights include kangaroos, wallabies and wallaroos, quolls and dugongs, along with exotic bird species like the hooded parrot and lorikeets.
 The landscape also hosts impressive thundering waterfalls and ancient Aboriginal rock art.
 Arguably the best way to see this vast land is by air, with a helicopter tour allowing one to truly appreciate its immense size while enjoying a bird’s eye view over it all.
+If you’re celebrating something special, make sure to add this to your bucket list.

 Ride the Ghan (Nearby Hotels)

 This luxury train expedition takes passengers through endless views of some of Australia’s most breathtaking wilderness areas in one of the most comfortable ways imaginable.
 It’s your chance to witness some of Australia’s most remote towns and the striking beauty of the Outback, while making unforgettable stops at places like Alice Springs, Uluru Rock, and so much more.
-It begins in Darwin and over four days and three nights, travels through the red heart of Australia and on to Adelaide, including several off-train excursions like a cruise on the Katherine River.
+It begins in Darwin, and over four days and three nights it travels through the red heart of Australia and on to Adelaide, including several off-train excursions like a cruise on the Katherine River.

 Catch a Sunset from the Back of a Camel (Nearby Hotels)